Lies My History Teacher Told Me Pdf

 Lies My History Teacher Told Me: Uncovering the Truth Behind Common Historical Myths

 History is often taught as a series of clear, undeniable facts.
 That said, many of the stories we learn in school are oversimplified, biased, or outright false.
-These misconceptions, sometimes referred to as "lies my history teacher told me," can shape our understanding of the world in ways that are misleading or incomplete.
+Still, these misconceptions, sometimes referred to as "lies my history teacher told me," can shape our understanding of the world in ways that are misleading or incomplete.
 This article explores some of the most pervasive historical myths, explains why they persist, and offers insights into how to approach history with a critical eye.

 Introduction: Why History Gets Misrepresented